Bridging Linguistic Typology and Multilingual Machine Translation with Multi-View Language Representations: Application in multilingual NMT

 We first briefly discuss the composition of clusters obtained by SVCCA.
 Then, we analyse the results grouped by training size bins.
 We complement the analysis by family groups in Appendix \ref{app:families}.

-\paragraph{Cluster composition: } In Figure \ref{fig:dendrograms}, we observe that SVCCA-53 has adopted ten clusters with a proportionally distributed number of languages (the smallest one is Greek-Arabic-Hebrew, and the largest one has seven entries).
+\paragraph{Cluster composition: } In Figure \ref{fig:dendrograms}, we observe that SVCCA-53 (Fig. \ref{fig:ddg-svcca53}) has adopted ten clusters with a proportionally distributed number of languages (the smallest one is Greek-Arabic-Hebrew, and the largest one has seven entries).
 Moreover, the languages are usually grouped by phylogenetic or geographical criteria.
+These agglomeration trends are adopted from both the KB (Fig. \ref{fig:ddg-syntax}) and NMT-learned (Fig. \ref{fig:ddg-ted53}) sources.

 From a more detailed inspection, there are entries that do not correspond to their respective family branches, although the single-view sources might induce the bias.
-For instance, the $L_T$ tree (Fig\ref{fig:GS-trees}d) ``misplaced'' Bulgarian within Italic languages.
+For instance, the $L_T$ phylogenetic tree (Fig. \ref{fig:GS-trees}d) ``misplaced'' Bulgarian within Italic languages.
 Nevertheless, the unexpected agglomerations rely on the features encoded in the KB or the NMT learning process, and we expect they can uncover surprising clusters to avoid isolating languages without close relatives (e.g. Basque, or even Japanese as the only Japonic member in the set).
+Another benefit is noticeable in the SVCCA-23 clusters (Fig. \ref{fig:ddg-svcca23}), which have resemblances with the SVCCA-53 agglomeration despite using only 23 languages to compute the shared space.

 \paragraph{Training size bins: } We manually define the upper bounds of the bins as [10,75,175,215] thousands of training sentences, which results in groups composed by [14,14,13,12] languages.
 Figure \ref{fig:binsizes} shows the box plots of BLEU from where we can analyse each distribution (mean, variance).